awsdocs/aws-cloudformation-user-guide/doc_source/template-macros.md

   The template content available for custom processing, in JSON format\.
   + For macros included in the `Transform` template section, this is the entire template except for the `Transform` section\.
   + For macros included in an `Fn::Transform` intrinsic function call, this includes all sibling nodes \(and their children\) based on the location of the intrinsic function within the template except for the `Fn::Transform` function\.
 For more information, see [AWS CloudFormation macro scope](#template-macros-scope)\.
 + **transformId**

   The name of the macro invoking this function\.
 + **params**

   For `Fn::Transform` function calls, any specified parameters for the function\.
-AWS CloudFormation does not evaluate these parameters before passing them to the function\.
+AWS CloudFormation doesn't evaluate these parameters before passing them to the function\.

   For macros included in the `Transform` template section, this section is empty\.
 + **requestId**